-Kegel exercises are named after an American gynecologist Dr. Arnold Kegel, who first created them around 1948.
-He said that doing regular non-surgical targeted Kegels strengthen pelvic floor muscles and help have a healthy labor.
-They also treat urinary continence and bladder control, which are common during and after pregnancy (1).
+Kegel exercises are named after an American gynecologist, Dr. Arnold Kegel, who first invented them around 1948.
+He suggests that regular, non-surgical, targeted Kegel ball exercises during pregnancy help bolster your pelvic floor muscles and assist in uncomplicated labor and childbirth.
+They can also help with urinary incontinence and help you achieve bladder control, both of which are frequent problems during and after pregnancy (1).

 What Are Kegel Exercises?